BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Material Groups/Plastics/Vacuum Forming.md

 ## How to identify
  - One side (looking from a cube perspective) will have no material.
- - Draft angles.
+ - Draft angles, no sharp edges
+ - Details through both sides, and no very fine details.
- - No fine details
+ - No undercuts